Rory Hearne: Political views

+Hearne has cited Peter McVerry, Mary Robinson, Christy Moore, Dublin housing activists Rita Fagan and John Bissett, Róisín Shortall, Catherine Connolly, Greta Thunberg, Bernie Sanders, and Noel Browne as influencing his political views.

 Hearne is a critic of Fine Gael and Fianna Fáil's housing policies, which he describes as a form of "social vandalism".
 Hearne advocates for housing policy that prioritises the needs of vulnerable groups, including young people, renters, and those facing homelessness.
 He has been particularly critical of investor funds and property developers, whom he believes have exacerbated the housing shortage.
 Hearne advocates for a state-led approach to housing development, proposing the establishment of a state developer to build homes rather than relying on the Land Development Agency, which he criticises as being "NAMA 2.0".

 In addition to housing, Hearne is concerned with broader social issues, such as climate change, workers' rights, and the rise of the far right.
 He opposes anti-immigrant rhetoric and believes the Irish government, alongside other political parties, has failed to adequately address these concerns.

 On European issues, Hearne supports the European Union's stance against the Russian invasion of Ukraine and has condemned Putin's Russia as "Imperialist".
 Hearne is a supporter of Palestinian rights and has condemned Israel's actions in Gaza, as well as the perceived inaction of the US government under Joe Biden.